Exabyte-io/documentation/docs/infrastructure/overview.md

 ## 9. Resource Management

-The computational resources offered on our platform are managed and allocated to the users under a task scheduling system of queues, as documented [here](resource/overview.md).
+The computational resources offered on our platform are managed and allocated to the users by a task scheduler, operated under a system of queues, as documented [here](resource/overview.md).

-## 10. Files
+## 10. Object Storage

 The simulation files stored on the cluster hard drives can subsequently be stored as [objects](../data-in-objectstorage/overview.md) for their retrieval under the Web Interface.